 Read Instantaneous Import TOU With Blocks Matrices (SRV 4.1.3)

 Where the SMETS1 ESME does not report values for the Tariff Block Counter Matrix (with their SMETS1 meaning), the values returned in CounterMatrixTOUValues (with their Message Mapping Catalogue meaning) in the SMETS1 Response shall all be zero.

+The provisions of Clause 18.17(j) also apply to this Service Request.

 Read Instantaneous Import Block Counters (SRV 4.1.4)